Reginald de Snyterby

-Reginald de Snyterby (died 1436) was an Irish judge of the fifteenth century, from a family of English origin which produced several senior Irish judges.
+Reginald de Snyterby (died 1436) was an Irish judge of the fifteenth century, from a family of English origin which produced several Irish judges.

-He was probably born in Dublin, to a family which originated at Snitterby, Lincolnshire, and came to Ireland in the late thirteenth century.
+He was probably born in Dublin, to a family which originated in Snitterby, Lincolnshire, and came to Ireland in the late thirteenth century.
 He was related, though in precisely what degree is unclear, to two Irish judges with the same surname in earlier generations, Thomas de Snyterby (died 1316) and Nicholas de Snyterby (died c.1355).

+He is first heard of in 1410 when he received a royal pardon for their good services for "intruding" onto lands at-Ballyfermot which he held jointly with Wolfram Bernevall (who received a royal pardon in 1414 for all debts owed him to the Crown.
+Since the lands were admitted to be Reginald's, and Bernevall's it is unclear why a pardon was required He received a pardon for a similar action ten years later.